juanmirocks/BLAHmuc/mail/BioNLP_mailinglist.md

 ## Call for Applications

-\#BLAHmuc is a one-week hackathon plus symposium co-organized by Rostlab, Technische Universität München, DBCLS, and tagtog. #BLAHmuc is a sister event of BLAH [(Biomedical Linked Annotation Hackathon)](http://2015.linkedannotation.org/).
+\#BLAHmuc is a one-week hackathon plus symposium co-organized by <a href="https://rostlab.org">Rostlab</a>, <a href="https://www.tum.de/en/homepage/">Technische Universität München</a>, <a href="http://dbcls.rois.ac.jp/en">DBCLS</a>, and <a href="https://www.tagtog.net">tagtog</a>. #BLAHmuc is a sister event of [BLAH (Biomedical Linked Annotation Hackathon)](http://2015.linkedannotation.org/).

 We invite annotation tools, developers of text mining methods, and, specially, public biomedical databases and other projects.
-We ask participants to submit a 1-page description of the project they want to present or accomplish in the #BLAHmuc hackathon. **Deadline: July 24th**.
+We ask participants to submit a 1-page description of the project they want to present or accomplish in the #BLAHmuc hackathon. **Deadline: July 6th**.

 Our goal is to improve the interoperability of biomedical text mining systems and make them readily usable for final users.
 In particular, we focus on formalizing REST APIs and exchange formats, and receive feedback from the final biomedical users to improve those.
 Together.